chopanga91/chopanga91/README.md

 - 👋 Hi, I’m @chopanga91
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning c++ and juce
+- 🌱 I’m currently learning c++ and java
-- 💞️ I’m looking to collaborate on audio vst and tools
 - 📫 How to reach me panchogarat56@gmail.com

 <!---